-Betterment is a financial advisor that uses software to automate value-added tasks that most brokers charge big fees to do.
-Betterment is just like many of the biggest banks that pedal long-term wealth management and retirement solutions, except that Betterment does this with drastically lower costs and better execution.
+Betterment is a financial advisor that uses software to automate value-added investment tasks that most brokers charge big fees to do.
+Betterment is like many of the big banks that pedal long-term wealth management and retirement solutions, except that Betterment does this with drastically lower costs and better execution.

 What Is Betterment?

-Betterment is an online brokerage just like many others, but it takes the view that fees eat into long-term investing account returns.
-So Betterment lowers fees by using ETFs (exchange-traded funds) that diversify like mutual funds, but are tradable like stocks.
+Betterment is an online brokerage that believes fees eat into long-term investing account returns.
+Betterment lowers fees by using ETFs (exchange-traded funds) that diversify like mutual funds but can be traded like stocks.
 ETFs carry very low expense ratios.
 Betterment also uses software to create a low-cost, diversified plan for you, and then constantly manages your account through:

 - Portfolio rebalancing